xeora/v7-framework/Framework/README.md

 #### Binary Distributions

-Official binary distributions are available at https://github.com/xeora/v6/tree/master/Build but also you can reach updated binary files using Visual Studio Extention.
+Official binary distributions are available at https://github.com/xeora/v7/tree/master/Build but also you can reach updated binary files using Visual Studio Extension.

 To create development environment, please visit http://www.xeora.org/tutorials to reach the installation instructions.

+v7 version can be dockerized.
+For docker images please visit https://hub.docker.com/u/xeora/

 ### Contributing